 4b.
 Britax Grow with You Click Tight and ClickTight Plus ~ $299 & $329

-Compared to the Chicco seats, the Chicco MyFit Zip Air gives you a narrower seat with easy to remove (and highly washable) covers, but lacks the easy seatbelt installation mechanism you get with Grow with You ClickTight.
+Compared to the Chicco seats, the Chicco MyFit Zip Air gives you a narrower seat with easy to remove (and highly washable) covers, but lacks the easy seatbelt installation mechanism you get with Grow with You ClickTight (did I mention I love the ClickTight?).

 Here is the ClickTight feature, demonstrated below:

-The Grows with You ClickTight Plus ~ $329
+The Grow with You ClickTight Plus ~ $329

 The big difference in the ClickTight and the ClickTight Plus is two things: the Plus gives you a SafeWash